tommilligan/simple-payments-engine/README.md

 - The purpose of the `client` field on the dispute/resolve/chargeback actions was not stated.
   I have assumed that it references the same client, as the base transfer the action points at with `tx`.
-  This saves having to store the `client` for each `tx` in memory.
-If it instead describes the client requesting the action, this implementation is completely incorrect.
+  If the client id does not match, the action is discarded.
 - No error API was described for the program to implement.
   In an unrecoverable error state, the program will exit with code `1`.
   Logs including error messages will be printed to `stderr`.